photo/frontend/documentation/guides/InstallationSUSE.markdown

 ### Prerequisites

-#### Cloud Accounts

-Before setting up your server you'll need to make sure you have your cloud accounts set up.
-If you're using Amazon then make sure you've enabled both S3 and SimpleDb.
+#### Database and File System Options

+##### MySql
+You'll need to provide credentials for a MySql database.
+If the database doesn't already exist it will be created.
+If the user doesn't have `CREATE DATABASE` permissions then make sure it's already created.

+##### AWS
+If you're going to use AWS services then You'll need to be signed up for them.

 * http://aws.amazon.com/simpledb/
 * http://aws.amazon.com/s3/